sanushilshad/MEAN-stack-project/README.md

-Using command prompot run "ng serve" at directory front-end.
+Using command prompot run "ng serve" at directory front-end/product.
 Similarly run "node index.js" at directory back-end.
 Then enter "http://localhost:4200/" in any browser.